-While we serve a range of clients, the services we provide to retail investors include investment management and financial and investment planning.
-As a retail investor, we will meet with you to discuss your investment goals and will design with you a strategy to help you achieve your investment goals.
-Based on this, we will recommend and implement a portfolio of investments and monitor your account frequently.
-We will contact you via your preferred method of communication including any of the following: telephone call, email, teleconference or/and in person meetings.
+While we serve a range of clients, the services we provide to retail investors, include investment management and financial and investment planning.
+As a retail investor, we will meet with you to discuss your investment goals and will design with you a strategy to help you with your investment goals.
+We will then recommend and implement a portfolio of investments and monitor your account frequently.
+Carnegie typically has discretion over your account, which means we make decisions for your account without consulting you.
 We will offer you advice on a regular basis, and will adjust your portfolio as your needs, goals and objectives change.
 Such monitoring is part of our standard services.